LittleWalter/up/README.md

 ## 🤝 Contributing

 Contributions and suggestions are welcome!

+If you’d like to contribute:
+1. Fork the repository.
+2. Make your changes in a feature branch.
+3. Open a pull request with your proposed changes.

 For major changes, please open an issue to discuss what you’d like to improve.

+Before submitting a pull request, please:
-Feel free to fork the repository, make your changes, and submit a pull request.
-Make sure to run the tests with `bats` to ensure everything works as expected.
+- Run the tests with `bats` to ensure everything works as expected.

 ## 🍿Credits